 Include a Gift in your Will

 A Will is a good way to plan for the needs of your family and loved ones.
-By leaving a gift to Men’s Minds Matter in your Will, you can help us create a better future for mental health.
+Leave a gift to Men’s Minds Matter in your Will, and help us create a better future for mental health.

 Our promise to you: